-Harold is a member of the Customs and International Trade Bar Association and the International Bar Section of the State Bar of Texas, and the ICPA International Compliance Professionals Association (ICPA), and the Houston Customs Brokers and Freight Forwarders Association (HCBFFA).
+Harold is a member of the Customs and International Trade Bar Association (CITBA), the International Bar Section of the State Bar of Texas, and the ICPA International Compliance Professionals Association (ICPA), and the Houston Customs Brokers and Freight Forwarders Association (HCBFFA).

 Licensed in Texas, Harold earned his J.D. from South Texas College of Law in Houston, where he served as the Assistant Director of the International Trade & National Security Society and participated in the Trademark and Clara Barton Constitutional Law Clinics.
 He received his B.B.A. in Finance from the Bauer College of Business at the University of Houston.
 Harold is admitted to practice before the U.S. Court of International Trade and the U.S. District Court for the Southern District of Texas.